Skip to main content

 Boto example

-If you're using Boto3, you can set the addressing style in the Config object, and the endpoint_url in the client:
+Boto3 uses the same configuration files that you set with the AWS CLI.
+You can override your AWS CLI configuration by setting the addressing style in the Config object, and the endpoint_url in the client:

 Example